History of Bay Area Rapid Transit: Train-control failures

 An ATC failure caused the train to run off the end of the elevated track and crash to the ground, injuring four people on board, and drawing national and international attention.
 This accident led to a comprehensive redesign of the train controls.
 The California State Public Utilities Commission imposed stringent oversight over train operations, and stationed State inspectors inside BART central control.

 The legislative analyst issued the first of three "Post Reports" in November 1972.
 The report was "sharply critical" of BART, finding that the ATC system was unreliable, the ATC program was mismanaged, and "no solution was in sight."
 The report accused BART of paying excessive fees for engineering services.
 BART's general manager called the indictment of safety in the Post Report "not only disappointing, but deplorable as well."
 At the same time, management deemed that the ATC "could not now be trusted to detect one train stalled on the tracks in the path of another going at full speed," so automatic controls were dropped.
 Telephone calls were placed manually between stations, instead.

 The California State Senate, California Public Utilities Commission, and National Transportation Safety Board launched separate investigations.
 Several managers were replaced, and the general manager came under fire.
 The legislative analyst reported in March 1974 that BART "suffered from a lack of direction and control on the part of the board and management."
 The state legislature held hearings lasting one month in 1974 into the financial mismanagement at BART.
 Following the hearings, legislative analyst A. Alan Post recommended that the general manager be fired.
 Legislators also threatened to withhold funding from BART unless the general manager quit, and forced the general manager to resign in May 1974.

 State legislators moved to completely replace the appointed board of directors, and passed legislation that led to the election of a new board in 1974.
 The train-control problems and management turmoil delayed the start of service to San Francisco, from 1973 to 1974.

 In 1978, engineers Blankenzee, Bruder and Hjortsvang received an ethics award from the IEEE.
 The "BART Case" is a case study in whistleblowing, used for courses on engineering ethics.

 Loma Prieta earthquake

-BART provided a vital link between San Francisco and the East Bay when the Bay Bridge was repaired and reopened for a month after the earthquake.
+BART provided a vital link between San Francisco and the East Bay while the Bay Bridge underwent repairs for a month after the earthquake.

 The 1989 Loma Prieta earthquake severed the San Francisco–Oakland Bay Bridge for a month and destroyed the Cypress Street Viaduct in Oakland.
 With some Bay Area freeways damaged or destroyed, BART trains, within five hours of the earthquake, were again running; full service resumed at 5 am the next day.
 Even with service interruptions following aftershocks for inspection of tracks, over- and under-crossings, and tunnels, BART continued to run on a 24-hour timetable until December 3 of that year.